Leonardo-Boss/suckless-site/dwm.suckless.org/patches/uselessgap/index.md

 Download
 --------
+* [dwm-uselessgap-20211119-58414bee958f2.diff] (dwm-uselessgap-20211119-58414bee958f2.diff) (20211119) Fixed a bug that caused the inner vertical gap between the master and stack to be wider than the rest of the gaps.
+Disabled resizehints.
 * [dwm-uselessgap-20200719-bb2e722.diff](dwm-uselessgap-20200719-bb2e722.diff) (20200719)
   Fixed a bug where when moving a client to a different monitor, sometimes the gaps and the border wolud be drawn, when they shouldn't.
 * [dwm-uselessgap-6.2.diff](dwm-uselessgap-6.2.diff)